nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 TCP Vegas is a pure delay-based congestion control algorithm implementing a proactive scheme that tries to prevent packet drops by maintaining a small backlog at the bottleneck queue.
-Vegas continuously samples the RTT and computes the actual throughput a connection achieves using Equation (1) and compares it with the expected throughput calculated in Equation (2).
-The difference between these 2 sending rates in Equation (3) reflects the amount of extra packets being queued at the bottleneck.
+Vegas continuously samples the RTT and computes the actual throughput a connection achieves using Equation :eq:`vegasactual` and compares it with the expected throughput calculated in Equation :eq:`vegasexpected`.
+The difference between these 2 sending rates in Equation :eq:`vegasdiff` reflects the amount of extra packets being queued at the bottleneck.

 .. math::

    actual &= \frac{cWnd}{RTT}        \\
+   :label: vegasactual
    expected &= \frac{cWnd}{BaseRTT}  \\
+   :label: vegasexpected
    diff &= expected - actual
+   :label: vegasdiff

-To avoid congestion, Vegas linearly increases/decreases its congestion window to ensure the diff value fall between the two predefined thresholds, alpha and beta. diff and another threshold, gamma, are used to determine when Vegas should change from its slow-start mode to linear increase/decrease mode.
+To avoid congestion, Vegas linearly increases/decreases its congestion window to ensure the diff value falls between the two predefined thresholds, alpha and beta. diff and another threshold, gamma, are used to determine when Vegas should change from its slow-start mode to linear increase/decrease mode.
 Following the implementation of Vegas in Linux, we use 2, 4, and 1 as the